oneblink/bic-v2/README.md

 Opening this code serves primarily to encourage understanding and discussion.

-This code is officially in maintenance mode, with few new features being introduced.
-This code will be obsoleted by a major overhaul focusing on maintainability and extensibility.
+An effort is underway to replace this project with a greater focus on maintainability and extensibility.

 ## History